 Use of a pure-EV is easiest with access to home and/or workplace charging, while PHEVs are able to offer longer outright range thanks to fuel flexibility.
 However, all PHEVs work best when charged as often as reasonably possible, allowing them to cover the majority of trips – approx 25 miles or less – on electric power alone.

 Electric vehicles offer a number of benefits over conventional petrol or diesel models.
-Lower fuel costs, reduced maintenance bills, and zero or discounted car tax are just some of the ways that running costs are reduced, while environmental impacts are also significantly reduced.
+Lower fuel costs, reduced maintenance bills, and zero or discounted car tax are just some of the ways that running costs are lowered, while environmental impacts are also significantly reduced.
 The ‘EV benefits’ section explores the benefits offered by switching to an EV.

 The torque available from an electric motor means that the initial acceleration offered by even standard EVs is more than offered by many sports cars.
 Add to this the fact that electric vehicles are ideally suited to stop-start city driving, with many EV owners citing lower driving stress, switching to an EV can be a practical choice for many drivers.

 EV models also tend to be well equipped, sitting towards the top of a manufacturer’s trim levels, helping to improve the value-for-money offering.
-Electric-specific features also mean there is plenty of on-board tech available for EV drivers.
+Electric-specific features also mean there is plenty of on-board tech available for owners.